DaveLawes/GildedRose-Refactoring-Kata/README.md

 * Commit (regularly!) with a semantic message and add a comment if I feel it is necessary.
 * Refactor and ensure my tests still pass.

-## Areas of Improvement

-I'd like to add prototype functions to the Item class.
-I felt like it should be the item's responsibility to know what type of item it is.
-Currently this logic is within the Shop class.
-However, out of respect for the specification, I have left the Item class untouched.